gravitational/gravity/docs/5.x/quickstart.md

 ### Installing via Web Browser

-Obviously, take a look at the `README` file, it explains how to launch an installer.
-Basically it will tell you to execute the `install` script.
+When you execute the `install` script, it launches a daemon which serves a web UI and acts as a bootstrapping agent to create a new Kubernetes cluster.
+It will print a web URL for you to click on.

 ```bash
 $ sudo ./install
 OPEN THIS IN BROWSER: https://host:61009/web/installer/new/gravitational.io/mattermost/2.2.0?install_token=2a9de4a72ede
 ```

-The `install` launches a daemon which serves a web UI and acts as a bootstrapping agent to create a new Kubernetes cluster.
-It will print a web URL for you to click on.

 The browser-based installer will ask for the following: